dulnan/nuxt-multi-cache/docs/advanced/default-values.md

   }, event)
 })
 ```

 :::

-This will be executed for every request.
+This will be executed for every request, including pages and server routes.

 ## Data Cache